laravel-enso/documentation/docs/frontend/card.md

 ## Usage

-All components can be used outside of the Enso ecosystem.
+Can be used outside of the Enso ecosystem.

 ### Demo